Google Core Web Vitals for better Page Experience

-As webmasters, bloggers, small businesses and companies with websites, we are all at the mercy of Google.
+As webmasters, bloggers, small businesses, and companies with websites, we are all at the mercy of Google.
 Simple changes in their algorithm and platform can have a huge impact on how our websites rank and perform on the google search engine result page.
-Google makes these changes almost every time and website SEOS are often caught off guard.
+Google makes these changes almost every time and website SEO is often caught off guard.
+This time changes are focused on-page experience and measured by three metrics:

-Recently, Google has introduced a new update called Core web vitals, which is to become a new ranking signal in May 2021.
-The core web vitals update will combine with previous user experience related signals.
+Google has introduced a new update called Core web vitals, which is a new ranking signal in May 2021.
+The core web vitals update combines with previous user experience-related signals.

-Google makes these changes in the algorithm and often makes the announcement so that webmasters and small/medium business websites can better prepare their Magento 2 website SEO for the algorithm update.
-However, the google core web vitals update is still a bit confusing for some people, hence we have written this post to shed more light on this upcoming update and how you can better prepare and optimise yourself for it.
+Google makes these changes in the algorithm and announced it so that webmasters and small/medium business websites can better prepare their Magento 2 website SEO for the algorithm update.
+However, the google core web vitals update is still a bit confusing for some people, hence we have written this post to shed more light on this upcoming update and how you can better prepare and optimize your Magento store for it.

 Google core web vitals are real-time experience metrics that google analyses on websites.
-These include things like; the web page speed, the visual stability of the webpage and the interactivity and responsiveness of the webpage.
+These include things like; the web page speed, the visual stability of the webpage, and the users’ interaction and responsiveness of the webpage.

 Simply put, the user experience of your mobile and desktop Magento 2 website visitors in terms of speed and how they interact with your webpage.

-These updates are not focused on the text and content on the Magento 2 webpage, which is often the considered metrics for most ranking signals, but more focused on the overall real-world user experience of your web page.
+These core web vitals updates are not focused on the text and content on the Magento 2 webpage, which is often the considered metrics for most ranking signals, but more focused on the overall real-world user experience of your web page.

 The Google core web vitals update is going to become a new ranking signal and affect all regular search results on both mobile and desktop based on the 3 core web vitals metric.
 Also, the core web vitals will become a necessary ranking signal for Magento 2 websites that want to appear in Google top stories.

-Already, the overall user page experience on your Magento 2 website can have a huge impact on your sales, but soon, it will also affect your search rankings.
-Therefore, it is important to optimize your eCommerce store now and escape the side effect that comes with not meeting the web core vitals requirement.
+Already, the overall user page experience on your Magento 2 website can have a huge impact on your sales, but soon, it will also affect your organic search rankings.
+Therefore, it is important to optimize your eCommerce store now to improve the core web vitals and escape the side effect that comes with not meeting the web core vitals requirement.

 The Three Core Web Vitals Metrics

-Furthermore, for Magento 2 eCommerce websites the largest sufficient paint often measures the speed at which the image of your product loads.
-If this takes a lot of time it’ll not only affect your eCommerce site ranking, it can also cause you to lose a customer to a competitor with a faster loading site.
+Furthermore, for Magento 2 eCommerce websites the largest sufficient paint often measures the time it takes the image of your product to load.
+If this takes a lot of time it’ll not only affect your eCommerce site ranking, it can also cause you to lose a customer to a competitor with a faster loading site following the core web vitals.

 Often times there are unexpected shifts in the layout design of a webpage which can often cause the user to take an unintended action (user clicks), this can be frustrating to users and Google aims to de-rank such pages with this metric.
-Google recommends that the layout shifts which happen on a webpage (Cumulative Layout Shift cls) should be less than 0.1, anything above that cls will have a huge impact on your Magento 2 website ranking.
+Google recommends that the layout shifts which happen on a webpage (Cumulative Layout Shift CLS) should be less than 0.1, anything above that CLS score will have a huge impact on your Magento 2 website ranking.

 How to Measure and Optimise Magento 2 For Core Web Vitals

-The core web vitals update will not be rolled out until May, hence you have enough time to optimize your website and prepare it for this update.
+The core web vitals update hasn’t been rolled out until May, hence there was enough time to optimize your website and prepare it for this update.
+If you haven’t done that you still have a chance to improve the score of the store.
 So how do you measure and optimize your website score for the Google core web vitals new ranking signals?

 - reduce server response time,